National Coastwatch -

 Mobile 07815 945210

-The sinking of three fishing vessels, the "Margaret & William "Ocean and the "Wilhelmina in 1991 with heavy loss of life had raised considerable concerns in many quarters.
-To try to arouse public awareness, and to help investigate these losses, Tony Starling Lark took a BBC Film Crew, together with a Fishing Boat Skipper, (who had himself suffered a hit and run situation with a large Merchant vessel) on a normal pilotage assignment from Brixham to a Continental port on a large container vessel.
-During this passage both Captain Starling Lark and the Fishing Skipper realised that neither of them had a basic knowledge of each others problems when handling their vessels, the very different requirements each had when using the same stretch of water, and the need for both to make a safe living from the sea.
+The sinking of three fishing vessels, MARGARET & WILLIAM, OCEAN and WILHELMINA in 1991 with heavy loss of life had raised considerable concerns in many quarters.
+To try to arouse public awareness, and to help investigate these losses, Tony Starling Lark took a BBC Film Crew, together with a Fishing Boat Skipper (who had himself suffered a hit and run situation with a large merchant vessel) on a normal pilotage assignment from Brixham to a Continental port on a large container vessel.
+During this passage both Captain Starling Lark and the Fishing Skipper realised that neither of them had a basic knowledge of each other’s problems when handling their vessels, the quite different requirements each had when using the same stretch of water, and the need for both to make a safe living from the sea.

-From this experiment, the Sea Safety Group was formed to try to bring awareness to all Mariners, whatever their calling, of each others problems and special requirements.
+From this experiment, the Sea Safety Group was formed to try to bring awareness to all Mariners, whatever their calling, of each other’s problems and special requirements.
 In 1994, whist boarding a ship off Brixham in an easterly gale, Captain Starling Lark jokingly remarked, "Ah well, if I fall over the side at least the Lookout on Berry Head should see me."
 He was horrified to learn that the CG Lookout was no longer manned following the reorganisation of the Coastguard Service.
 About the same time, two fishermen were lost at sea almost under the old CG Lookout at Bass Point on the eastern part of the Lizard Peninsula.

 Thanks to the tremendous help received from the National Trust who own the Lookout at Bass Point, NCI was able to sign a lease to use the property for a peppercorn rent.
-The National Trust has also granted the Institution the lease on the Lookout at Cape Cornwall.
+The National Trust had also granted the Institution the lease on the Lookout at Cape Cornwall.

-Bass Point started operational Watchkeeping in November 1994, many volunteers being either fishermen or deep-
+Bass Point started operational watchkeeping in November 1994, many volunteers being either fishermen or deep-